 Tea time.
 Sip on a cup of Sleepy Time, chamomile or passion flower tea 2-3 hours before bedtime.
 Stir in a small amount of raw, organic honey and a pinch of Celtic sea salt will help you to sleep better.

 Listen to calming or classical music.
-Listening to relaxing classical music for before going to bed improves sleep quality.
+Listening to relaxing classical music, binaural beats, singing bowls or Solfeggio frequencies for before going to bed improves sleep quality.
 Music therapy has been used for centuries to calm anxiety, relax the nervous system, soothe the brain, restore energy, improve mood, and help the body heal naturally.
 Music has a profound impact that reduces sympathetic nervous system activity, decreases anxiety, blood pressure, heart and respiratory rate, and has positive effects on sleep via muscle relaxation and distraction from thoughts.

 Take a hot bath, shower or sauna before bed.
 Add 4-5 cups of Epsom salts to the bath (the magnesium is absorbed through your skin), which promotes muscular relaxation.
 Add some baking soda, ginger powder and apple cider vinegar to aid in detoxification and reducing inflammation.
 Add a few drops of essential aromatic oils, such as lavender, frankincense or sandalwood, which will induce a state of calm, enhancing sleep.